 Science Literacy

 Put on your lab coat and dive into science literacy skills!
 Campers will learn about energy, landforms, body systems, the grid, the ocean, the brain, and more - all while developing literacy skills.
 Every day brings new experiments, exciting questions, and “aha!” moments.
-This is a modular camp, so you can sign up for any or all of the weeks:

 -